HansjoergW/sec-fincancial-statement-data-set/README.md

 apple_index_reader = CompanyIndexReader.get_company_index_reader(cik=apple_cik)
 ````

-First, you could use the method `get_latest_company_filing` which returns a dictioniary with the latest filing of the company:
+First, you could use the method `get_latest_company_filing` which returns a dictionary with the latest filing of the company:

 ````
 print(apple_index_reader.get_latest_company_filing())